 A significant jolt or blow to the head can result in a brain injury.
 While the related symptoms could range from headaches to a coma, head trauma can be fatal.
+Headaches after a car accident are a common symptom, but they can be indicative of something serious.

 Many people possess some familiarity with severe brain injuries.
 However, you might find some of the facts staggering.
 For instance, the: